MapColonies/developer-portal/docs/getting-started/raster/services/export_api.md

 ### Important Notes
-1. The data is returned via callback response or on request response (structure in appendix 1)
+1. The data is returned via callback request or on /create request response (structure in appendix 1)
 2. To download the data one needs to use authentication token
 3. To download the "metadta.json" file, write the GPKG url and change the sufix to ".json"

-### Appendix 1 - Callback response structure
+### Appendix 1 - Callback request structure
-    - requestId: uuid - unique identifier for export request - the field that was returned from orginal create request
     - fileUri: string - download link for the exported GPKG file
     - expirationTime: string($date) - date when the exported file will be deleted
     - fileSize: number - GPKG file size in bytes